moby/moby/docs/sources/use/builder.rst

     ``TAG <value>``

 The `TAG` instruction will tag the current image version in the default repository.
 You can have multiple `TAG` instructions in a Dockerfile.
+The format for the tag should be `repo:tag`.

 3. Dockerfile Examples
 ======================